TechEarl

 bash· Linux (GNU)

-Replace \; with + to batch arguments into fewer command invocations (much faster):
+Replace \; with + to batch arguments into fewer command invocations (much faster on large trees):

 bash· Linux (GNU)